7v7 soccer formations are an excellent way for players to develop their skills and understand the beauty of soccer.

-The defensive midfielder allows the other two to be closer to the striker by staying higher up the pitch.
+The defensive midfielder allows the other two midfielders to stay closer to the striker and remain higher up the pitch.

 Thus, the three players at the front of the team are assigned attacking roles, while the three players at the back are assigned defensive roles.

 Youth players can understand the formation easily as a result.